 Las Vegas draws some 40 million visitors annually, including millions of conventioneers filling its 150,000 hotel rooms.
 The vast majority of visitors stay somewhere along the 4.2 mile Strip, which runs from Sahara Ave. to Russell Rd.
 Running in Las Vegas is a study in contrasts.
 The ‘Strip’ is certainly one of the more unique runs in the world, but if you can rent a car and get just outside the city, there are some great running destinations.
+Note: If you’d like to have a guided running experience in Las Vegas, we highly recommend our affiliate partner Go!
+Running Tours.

 Running on the Strip is a unique experience, and with all those lights, can be done at any time.
 It can also be a challenge, given the crowds, the heat, and the fact that there are spots where one must go up stairs and through a mall/casino just to cross the street.
 Our guide has lots of details on the best ways to run the Strip, with various distances.
 The best section from the main hotels such as the Venetian is to head north.